Daimler Dingo: Design and development

-Known as one of the finest armoured fighting vehicles built in Britain during the war, the Dingo was a compact two-man armoured car, well protected for its size with 30 mm of armour at the front and powered by a 2.5 litre 55 hp straight six petrol engine in the rear of the vehicle.
-An ingenious feature of the Dingo's design was the transmission, which included a preselector gearbox and fluid flywheel that gave five speeds in both directions, another was a four-wheel steering system made possible by the H-drive drive train, giving a tight turning circle of 23 ft.
-Inexperienced drivers found it difficult to control so rear steering was deleted in later production at the cost of increasing the turning circle by 65 per cent to 38 ft.
+Known as one of the finest armoured fighting vehicles (AFVs) built in the United Kingdom during the war, the Dingo was a compact two-man armoured car, well protected for its size with 30 mm of armour at the front, and powered by a 2.5 litre, 55 hp inline six-cylinder petrol engine, located in the rear of the vehicle.
+An ingenious feature of the Dingo's design was the transmission, which included a preselector gearbox and fluid flywheel which gave five speeds in both forward and reverse.
+Another was a four-wheel steering system, made possible by its H-drive powertrain, giving a compact turning circle of 23 ft.
+Inexperienced drivers found it difficult to control, so rear steering was deleted in later production at the cost of increasing the turning circle by 65 percent to 38 ft.

-The layout of the H-drive drive train contributed greatly to its low silhouette, agility and - an important consideration in any vehicle used for reconnaissance, an exceptionally quiet engine and running gear.
-Power was led forward to a centrally placed transfer box and single differential driving separate left- and right-hand shafts, each in turn running forwards and back to a bevel box powering each wheel.
-This compact layout resulted in a low-slung vehicle with a flat plate that allowed the Dingo to slide across uneven ground but made the Dingo extremely vulnerable to mines.
+The layout of the H-drive drive train contributed greatly to its low silhouette, agility and, an important consideration in any vehicle used for reconnaissance, an exceptionally quiet engine and running gear.
+Torque output was led forward from the transmission to a centrally placed transfer box and single differential driving separate left- and right-hand driveshafts (midway between each axle), each in turn running to the front and rear axles to a bevel-gear unit near each wheel hub.
+This compact H layout resulted in a low-slung vehicle with a flat-plate underside, which allowed the Dingo to slide across uneven ground, but made the Dingo extremely vulnerable to landmines.